 Grantees will be required to submit all applications and supporting financial documentation by stated deadlines.
 Grantees will be required to include provided logos and sponsorship designation and all event/program publicity and peripherals identifying the Partnership for a #HealthierJC as a funder.

-All applications and supporting materials are due by Wednesday, June 6, 2018.
+All applications & supporting materials are due by Friday, April 12, 2019.

-The first round of mini grants will be awarded by June 26, 2018.
+The second round of mini grants will be awarded in June of 2019.

 Mini-grants range from $500 to $2,500.

 This grant period, a total of $30,000 will be awarded in mini-grants.

 You may apply for a $500 grant, a $1,000 grant or a $2,500 grant.
 Please note the amount you are seeking in your grant application.